The people's park

 © Beth Gauper

 Accommodations: Except for the Itasca Suites and the Mississippi Headwaters Hostel, lodgings in the park close in October.
-Reservations for park lodgings can be made a year in advance at 866-857-2757, toll-free in the United States and Canada.
+Lodging reservations for park lodgings can be made a year in advance at 866-857-2757.

 Campsite reservations in Itasca are among the hardest to get, after Split Rock, Temperance River and Tettegouche state parks, and can be reserved a year in advance.
 However, some of Itasca's campsites are designated first-come, first-served.